Check mysql-memory¶

 Important Notes:

-Must be running locally on the MySQL/MariaDB server to check system memory
+Must run locally on the MySQL/MariaDB server (uses

 Data Collection: